 In October 2025, we circulated a survey to the community on this topic.
 We received responses members representing 94 different properties, and more than half of those wrote additional comments.
 Regrettably, we forgot to make clear whether we would circulate these responses to the community.
 So, while the Board had read and considered the responses, we will not be releasing the individual responses at this time.

-Short Road seems to have more “attempted through” traffic than other pineside roads, so we are planning to install four speed humps at a spacing of about 385′.
-Click HERE for specifics of the proposed plan.
-We are NOT paving this road this spring.
+Short Road seems to have more “attempted cut-through” traffic than other pineside roads, so in May 2026 we are planning to install four speed humps at a spacing of about 385′.
+CLICK HERE for specifics of the proposed plan.
+However, we are NOT paving this entire road this spring.

-The entirety of pineside Addy Rd will be paved in the spring of 2026; the existing speed bumps (all of which are along the first half of the road) will be removed first, then after a new coat of asphalt, three speed humps will be installed.
+The entirety of pineside Addy Rd will be paved in May 2026; the existing speed bumps (all of which are along the first half of the road) will be removed first, then after a new coat of asphalt, three speed humps will be installed.
 Our community survey did not reveal any reports of significant speeding along Addy, so we will place these every four properties, or 560′.
-Click HERE for specifics of the proposed plan.
+Click CLICK HERE for specifics of the proposed Addy Road plan.

-In addition to the above noted 2026 paving work, we will also be repaving Beach Plum Rd south of Addy Rd and East Evergreen Road.
-Seal coating will be undertaken on two pineside roads, and all parking and pedestrian markings will be repainted.
-Timing of these projects to be announced, but we hope to have this work completed before April 30.
+In addition to the above noted 2026 paving work of Addy Rd, we will also be repaving East Evergreen Rd, and Beach Plum Rd south of Addy Rd (no speed humps on either).
+Seal coating will be undertaken on two Pineside roads (Short and Bayberry), and all parking and pedestrian markings will be repainted.
+Expect a hectic May on the Pineside.